 If you decide to freeze it and it gets too hard to scoop, try this handy anti-freeze ice cream scoop.

 - Homemade Coconut Milk: You can use my Easiest Coconut Milk instead of store bought if you like.

-- Cocoa: For more health benefits, use organic raw cacao instead of cocoa, or use organic carob powder for AIP.
+- Cocoa: If you like, you can also use raw cacao instead of cocoa, or use carob powder for AIP.

-- Stevia: Use about 2 3/4 tsp powdered stevia, or to taste (See How to Use Stevia) instead of vanilla liquid stevia, or use 9 1/2 Tbsp honey, organic maple syrup, or organic coconut sugar for AIP.
+- Stevia: Use about 2 3/4 tsp powdered stevia, or to taste (See How to Use Stevia) instead of vanilla liquid stevia, or use 9 1/2 Tbsp honey, maple syrup, or coconut sugar for AIP.
 Also add a splash of vanilla.

 You can substitute about 2/5 tsp powdered stevia, or to taste for the plain liquid stevia, and you can also use 1 1/2 Tbsp honey, maple syrup, or coconut sugar for AIP.

 - MCT Oil: I included MCT Oil in this recipe for creaminess.
 You can also try another oil like avocado oil or coconut oil, but you do need to blend them in quickly.
 I wouldn't use olive oil due to its heavier flavor.